-The project area is defined as the East Market Street corridor.
 The study area is illustrated in the figure below and can be viewed in a larger format here.

 Can you explain the process?

-How can I get involved?
+How can I share my ideas?

-Who can I contact for additional information?
+Who may I contact for additional information?

 Richard Klusek, Senior Planner in the Department of Planning & Zoning, will serve as the project manager for this small area plan project.
 Rich can be reached at 703-771-2758 or via email at firstname.lastname@example.org.